The Taking of Christ (Caravaggio): Sannini (Ruffo) version

-A version owned by the Sannini family of Florence came to the attention of Roberto Longhi in 1943, who considered it a copy.
 In 2003, dealer Mario Bigetti, suspecting it was an original, contracted to buy it.
-He consulted Maria Letizia Paoletti, who argued the large number of pentimenti visible under X-ray images proved the painting was the original.
-Sir Denis Mahon, who had in 1993 authenticated the Dublin version, in 2004 stated that the Sannini version was Caravaggio's original, but the Dublin version was a copy by Caravaggio himself.
+He consulted Maria Letizia Paoletti, who argued that the large number of pentimenti visible under X-ray examination supported the attribution to Caravaggio.
+Sir Denis Mahon, who had authenticated the Dublin version in 1993, stated in 2004 that the Sannini version was Caravaggio's original, while the Dublin painting was a copy by Caravaggio himself.
 This prompted comments in the Irish and British media in February 2004.

-The Sannini version was the subject of a legal dispute and was taken into official custody, where pigment analysis by Maurizio Seracini found Naples yellow, which was not known in paintings before 1615.
-Seracini said this proved it was not the original; Paoletti disagreed.
-Jonathan Harr's book about the Dublin painting accepts Seracini's argument, while Michael Daley of ArtWatch was not convinced.
+The Sannini version became the subject of a legal dispute and was taken into official custody, where pigment analysis by Maurizio Seracini identified Naples yellow, a pigment not known to have been used before 1615.
+Seracini argued that this indicated the painting could not be the original, whereas Paoletti disputed that conclusion.
+Jonathan Harr accepted Seracini's argument, while Michael Daley of ArtWatch remained unconvinced.